pnutbutterprincess/logseq/pages/ventral.md

 - related to the abdomen or stomach
-- on the front side of the human body or the corresponding surface on an animal,
+- on the front side of the human body or the corresponding surface on an animal, usually